dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerscale.md

 ---
 title: PowerScale
 description: >
-  Installing CSI Driver for PowerScale via Operator
+  Installing CSI Driver for PowerScale via CSM Operator
 ---

-## Installing CSI Driver for PowerScale via Operator
+## Installing CSI Driver for PowerScale via CSM Operator

 The CSM Driver for Dell EMC PowerScale can be installed via the Dell CSM Operator.